droglenc/NCMTH107/modules/ConfRegions_RevEx_Calcs.md

 ## Medical School Admissions
 <img src="zimgs/medschool_lecture.jpg" alt="Medical School Lecture" class="img-right">

 Admissions representatives at the University of Minnesota medical school were concerned that the average grade point average of applicants in non-science courses had dropped below 3.7.
 A sample of 40 of the most recent applicants indicated that the mean was 3.60.
 Information from the Association of American Medical Colleges suggested that the overall standard deviation was 0.35.
-Construct and interpret (including describing what is meant by "confidence"") a proper confidence region for the mean grade point average.
-Assume that $\alpha=0.05$.
+Construct and interpret (including describing what is meant by "confidence") a proper confidence region for the mean grade point average.
+Assume that &alpha;=0.05.

 [See answer here](zRevExAns/ConfRegions_Calcs.html#medical-school-admissions)